Procrustes analysis: Introduction

 To compare the shapes of two or more objects, the objects must be first optimally "superimposed".
 Procrustes superimposition (PS) is performed by optimally translating, rotating and uniformly scaling the objects.
 In other words, both the placement in space and the size of the objects are freely adjusted.
 The aim is to obtain a similar placement and size, by minimizing a measure of shape difference called the Procrustes distance between the objects.
 This is sometimes called full, as opposed to partial PS, in which scaling is not performed (i.e. the size of the objects is preserved).
 Notice that, after full PS, the objects will exactly coincide if their shape is identical.
 For instance, with full PS two spheres with different radii will always coincide, because they have exactly the same shape.
 Conversely, with partial PS they will never coincide.
 This implies that, by the strict definition of the term shape in geometry, shape analysis should be performed using full PS.
 A statistical analysis based on partial PS is not a pure shape analysis as it is not only sensitive to shape differences, but also to size differences.
 Both full and partial PS will never manage to perfectly match two objects with different shape, such as a cube and a sphere, or a right hand and a left hand.

 In some cases, both full and partial PS may also include reflection.
 Reflection allows, for instance, a successful (possibly perfect) superimposition of a right hand to a left hand.
 Thus, partial PS with reflection enabled preserves size but allows translation, rotation and reflection, while full PS with reflection enabled allows translation, rotation, scaling and reflection.

-Optimal translation and scaling are determined with much simpler operations (see below).